David Cohen

 - beta Crucis press release and Times article

-is available on the astronomy group webpage or in
+is available on the department website or in greater detail

 Hot Star Winds